dominikb1888/GBAC/lecture_notes.md

 - Introduction to Basic Command-Line Tools
     - Navigating the file system
     - Creating and Deleting files

+- VIM
+    - Basic introduction to modes
+    - Basic horizontal movement
+    - Creating new lines
+    - Searching
+    - Saving and Closing

+- GIT
+    - Creating a repository
+    - Editing and Committing files
+    - HOMEWORK: Editing locally using SSH-Access

+## Session 3 - October 31, 2023

 - Rights management and Ownership
 - Shell Scripting

-- VIM
-- GIT